openedx/edx-documentation/en_us/edx_style_guide/source/userinterface.rst

    * - component editor
      - Present in lower case.
    * - course accordion
      - Do not use.
+Previously used to describe the course navigation pane.
+   * - course navigation pane
+     - On the **Courses** page, the navigation frame for selecting sections and subsections.
+   * - course ribbon
-Previously used to describe the navigation frame that shows course sections and subsections at the left side of the **Course** page in the LMS.
-Use "left pane."
+     - Do not use.
+Previously used to describe the unit navigation bar.
    * - dialog box
      - Do not use "dialog" alone to refer to the user interface control.
 Do not use "modal" or "modal dialog".
+   * - discussion navigation pane
+     - On the **Discussion** page, the navigation frame for selecting and filtering discussion categories, subcategories, and posts.
    * - field
      - A control that accepts user input that is typed or pasted in.
 Use in place of "text box".
+   * - filmstrip
+     - Do not use.
+   * - handout navigation sidebar
+     - On the **Home** page, the navigation frame for selecting course materials added as handouts.
    * - icon
      - A user interface control that has an image for a label instead of text.
        To identify icons, use the mouseover help text as the icon label.
 If the icon does not have help text, such as an icon in a mobile app, it must be described.
-   * - learning sequence, the
+   * - learning sequence
+     - Do not use.
+Previously used to describe the unit navigation bar.
+   * - left pane
+     - Do not use.
+On the **Courses** page, the navigation frame for selecting sections and subsections is called the course navigation pane.
+On the **Discussion** page, the navigation frame for selecting categories and subcategories is called the discussion navigation pane.
+   * - unit navigation bar
-     - The horizontal navigation frame that appears above course content on the **Course** page in the LMS.
-An icon appears in the learning sequence for each unit in the selected subsection.
-Use learning sequence instead of "course ribbon" or "filmstrip".
+     - The navigation frame on the **Course** page with icons for each unit in the selected subsection, and with **Previous** and **Next** options on either end.

 ***********************************